Skip to main content

 }

-val errorMessage = intent.getStringExtra(CameraModuleConstants.ERROR_MESSAGE_KEY)
+val message = intent.getStringExtra(CameraModuleConstants.ERROR_MESSAGE_KEY)

 ?: "Unknown camera error"